 Day 02: Preparation for Trekking, after breakfast meet the tour guide and visit some heritage sites in Kathmandu and meet trekking guide and staffs in the evening, overnight at hotel on B/B

 Day 03: Kathmandu to Ghairung (1090m), 3 hours drive,

 10 minute by cable car and 5 hours trek.
-3 hours drive from Kathmandu to Kuringhatar Manakamana cable car station then take 10 minute long Nepal’s first cable experience to the Manakamana Devi temple at hill top.
+3 hours drive from Kathmandu to Kuringhatar Manakamana cable car station then take 10 minutes long Nepal’s first cable experience to the Manakamana Devi temple at a hilltop.